swuff-star/DropInMultiplayer/DropInMultiplayer/README.md

 If you have any bug reports, ping me on the modding discord (https://discord.gg/MfQtGYj), you can make an issue on the github if you want, but I'll level with you, I'll probably forget to check it.

 I updated this mod from the original https://thunderstore.io/package/SushiDev/DropinMultiplayer/ mod as it has not been updated for 1.0.
-If the original mod creator, or anyone else who is better at modding than I am, is putting up a better version of this mod let me know and I'll depricate.
+If the original mod creator, or anyone else who is better at modding than I am, is putting up a better version of this mod let me know and I'll deprecate this version.

 ### Commands Examples
+These commands should be sent into the game chat (not the console)
   1. join_as Commando = Spawns you in as commando.
-  2. join_as Huntress niwith = Spawns niwith in as Huntress, replace niwith with whoever you'd like to turn into huntress/whatever in the names list .
+  2. join_as Huntress niwith = Spawns niwith in as Huntress, replace niwith with whoever you'd like to spawn as huntress/whatever in the names list

 # Installation (Mod Manager)
  1. Click the install with Mod Manager button